|

 Army style

-batons Close-up view of the 1940 pattern Generalfeldmarschall batons
+batons Close-up view of the 1940 pattern Generalfeldmarschall

-for the Army (Heer).
-The Army
+batons for the Army (Heer).
+The Army pattern alternates between

-the iron cross.
-This example is
+iron cross.
+This example is from

-from the uniform of GFM von Manstein and is age darkened silver. |
+the uniform of GFM von Manstein and is age darkened silver. |

 Luftwaffe style